Epigraphy at Warwick

 - Dr Abigail Graham - studies the epigraphy of the Greek East, focusing especially on Ephesos and Aphrodisias.
 She has recently published an article in the American Journal of Archaeology, 117.3 (2013) 383-412 'The Word is Not Enough: A New Approach to Assessing Monumental Inscriptions.
 A Case Study from Roman Ephesos'.
 She leads the BSR postgraduate summer course in epigraphy, the next course due to take place in 2014.

 - Dr Fabienne Marchand - specialises in Greek epigraphy, and is particularly interested in Central Greece (Boiotia).
 Her doctoral thesis consisted of the edition of over 1,400 inscriptions from Tanagra.
 She co-edited in 2010 a 700-page volume entitled Onomatologos devoted to personal names, most of all extracted from Greek and Latin inscriptions.
-She is also one of the editors of the forthcoming volume of the Lexicon of Greek Personal Names (Caria to Cilicia, OUP 2013).
+She is also one of the editors of the recently published volume V.B of the Lexicon of Greek Personal Names (Coastal Asia Minor: Caria to Cilicia, OUP 2013).
 She is now involved in the Thespiai and Koroneia Surveys (Profs.
-J. Bintliff and A. Snodgrass) and collaborates in an international project which aims to replace Inscriptiones Graecae VII.
-Her most recent publication is 'The Statilii Tauri and the Cult of the Theos Tauros at Thespiai', Journal of Ancient History 1(2) 2013: pp. 145–169.
+J. Bintliff and A. Snodgrass) for which she publishes, in collaboration with Prof. Albert Schachter, the inscriptions found during the survey.
+She also collaborates in an international project which aims to replace Inscriptiones Graecae VII.
+One of her most recent publication is 'The Statilii Tauri and the Cult of the Theos Tauros at Thespiai', Journal of Ancient History 1(2) 2013: pp. 145–169.

 - Dr Michael Scott - works with literary, material, and epigraphic evidence from the archaic, classical, and hellenistic periods of Greek history, with a particular focus on Greek religion and Greek sanctuaries.
 He is currently working on a series of articles that look at the perception and mechanics of Greek sanctuaries in the archaic and classical periods, one of which examines how the placement of different types of inscriptions within sanctuaries both contributed to their meaning and purpose as well as impacting on the way in which visitors used and understand sacred space.